• Home

 Can I make this cake ahead of time?

-Most gluten free baked goods are best made the same day, but you can make this cake the night before.
+I think this cake is best consumed the same day but you can make it the night before.

-Do I have to make the homemade buttermilk or can I just use the milk of choice?
+Do I have to make the homemade buttermilk or can I just use regular milk?

 You don’t have to use the white vinegar, however it helps to make the cake rise and be more light and airy.